This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 A small wooden bowl containing a white, whipped cream cheese dip on a platter surrounded by a rainbow of fruit.

-🥣 What Makes This Recipe So Good
+Why This Recipe is So Good

 • It’s creamy, fluffy, and perfectly light, making it a great option for cookouts, potlucks, or any other hot-weather gathering.
-Pair it with a variety of fresh fruits and you’ve got a simple dessert you can adapt for any season.
+Pair it with a variety of fresh fruits, and you’ve got a simple dessert you can adapt for any season.
 I guarantee no one will be able to resist it!

 • Gently fold the whipped cream into the cream cheese.
 If you work the whipped cream too much, it can lose its volume.
 We want this dip as fluffy and cloud-like as possible!